Kerry Prendergast: Other roles

 In 2011 she became chair of the Environmental Protection Authority and of the Tourism Board.
 She is on the board of Kirkaldie and Stains Ltd, WorkSafe NZ, Phoenix Football Club, and is on several advisory boards.

 Prendergast was Vice President of Local Government New Zealand and a trustee of the Joe Aspell Trust during her time as Mayor.
 She has been executive chair of the New Zealand International Festival of the Arts since 2011.
 She was a director of Wellington International Airport Limited and the Wellington Region Association of Midwives until 2010.
 She is an honorary life member of the Katherine Mansfield Birthplace Society and of Plunket.

 In 2015 Prendergast accepted the role of ambassador for Alzheimer's New Zealand, having had personal experience of the disease - both her late father Denis and her mother Beverley Ferrier suffered the disease.

 Honours and awards

 In the 2011 Queen's Birthday Honours, Prendergast was appointed a Companion of the New Zealand Order of Merit, for services to local-body affairs, and in the 2019 New Year Honours, she was promoted to Dame Companion of the New Zealand Order of Merit, for services to governance and the community.

 In 2014, Prendergast received the New Zealand Women of Influence Award in the local and regional category.

 Personal life

-Prendergast is married and has two daughters.
+Prendergast's father, Denis Ferrier, was also a local politician.
+In 1970 he was elected to the Tawa Borough Council and in 1986 he was elected to the Kapiti Borough Council.
+She is married and has two daughters.
 Her son, Andrew, was killed on 31 March 2011 in a riding accident.